sirshuoshuo/Speech-Signal-Processing/labs/lab7/lab7report.md

 ## Problem 1
 ### **Problem description:**

-Develop a MATLAB program to perform Linear Predictive Coding (LPC) analysis on a specified frame of speech and display the following results:
+Develop a MATLAB program to perform LPC analysis on a specified frame of speech and display the following results:

 1. Original Speech Signal: Plot the original speech signal for the specified frame.